British Rail Class 67: Liveries and namings

 The locomotives were initially painted in EWS's maroon and yellow livery.
 In 2003, 67005 and 67006 replaced the two previous Class 47 locomotives hauling the Royal Train.
 These were repainted in the Royal Claret colour and named Queen's Messenger and Royal Sovereign, respectively, in December 2000 and February 2005.

 In October 2004, 67029 was repainted silver, with full bodyside height EWS logos, to haul the EWS Company Train.
 On 12 October 2007, 67029 was named Royal Diamond at Rugeley Trent Valley railway station, in honour of the 60th wedding anniversary of Queen Elizabeth II and Prince Philip.

 In 2008, 67012–67015 were repainted in Wrexham & Shropshire's silver and grey livery.
 In 2008, these were named A Shropshire Lad (3 July), Dyfrbont Pontcysyllte (9 July), Thomas Telford (14 July) and David J Lloyd (16 May), respectively.
 These were joined by 67010 in March 2009, to add resilience to the sub-fleet.
 The sub-fleet was dispersed at the end of 2014, with locomotives receiving further repaints appropriate to their new roles.

 In January 2010, 67018 was repainted into DB Schenker red with a maple leaf and named Keith Heller at the National Railway Museum. in honour of the Canadian-born former EWS and DB Schenker UK chairman.

 In 2011, 67001–67003 were repainted into Arriva Trains Wales blue livery, although without any company decals, for use on the daily Cardiff-Holyhead service.

 In March 2012, 67026 received a silver livery, union flag and Diamond Jubilee logo for use during the Diamond Jubilee of Elizabeth II celebrations, being named Diamond Jubilee by Queen Elizabeth II on 23 March at London Victoria station.

 In March 2015, 67004 received the Caledonian 'Midnight Teal' livery and was named Cairn Gorm.
 This, along with similarly repainted 67010, was used on the non-electrified parts of the Serco Caledonian Sleeper until the release of sufficient Class 73/9s for use by GB Railfreight.
 Both 67004 and 67010 have since been repainted into DB Cargo red livery, and are now both operational (67004 being stored for nearly two years).

-In June 2017 Colas Rail duo 67023 and 67027 received the names Stella and Charlotte, respectively, on nameplates carried centrally on the bodysides.
+In June 2017, Colas Rail duo 67023 and 67027 received the names Stella and Charlotte, respectively, on nameplates carried centrally on the bodysides.

-19/20 October 2017 saw 67021 and 67024 rolled out in (unbranded) Belmond British Pullman umber and cream livery, receiving Belmond British Pullman logos a few months later.
+During October 2017, saw 67021 and 67024 rolled out in (unbranded) Belmond British Pullman umber and cream livery, receiving Belmond British Pullman logos a few months later.

-In October 2018 the Royal locomotives, 67005 and 67006 were repainted into a slightly revised version of the Royal claret livery.
+In October 2018, the Royal locomotives, 67005 and 67006, were repainted into a slightly revised version of the Royal claret livery.